jbx-protocol/juice-docs-v2/docs/protocol/api/contracts/or-payment-terminals/jbethpaymentterminal/write/-_beforetransferto.md

   @notice
   Logic to be triggered before transferring tokens from this terminal.

-  ignored: _to The address to which the transfer is going.
+  @param _to The address to which the transfer is going.
-  ignored: _amount The amount of the transfer, as a fixed point number with the same number of decimals as this terminal.
+  @param _amount The amount of the transfer, as a fixed point number with the same number of decimals as this terminal.
 */
-function _beforeTransferTo(address, uint256) internal override {}
+function _beforeTransferTo(address _to, uint256 _amount) internal pure override {
+  _to; // Prevents unused var compiler and natspec complaints.
+  _amount; // Prevents unused var compiler and natspec complaints.
+}
 ```

 </TabItem>